-What do you do when you get a legal demand letter regarding internet porn?
+What do you do when you get a ?
 The Zumbo case listed a number of affirmative defenses that were raised, and should give you ideas if you are sued by Malibu Media.
 There are many other companies who hold copyrights in their work product, and of course have legal rights to pursue their legitimate intellectual property claims.

 Facts of Malibu Media copyright case